jaywalker76/calendar/implementation_diary.md

    next test -> days at end of month, with days of previous month at beginnning (days at start)Feb next test -> month with both cases -> April

-1) Implement graphic representation -> test first
+1) Implement graphic representation -> test first -> this means the day grid.
-1) Change starting day of week

 getMonthObject -> refactor into smaller functionality chunks

+20200406 - ToDo

+- refactor so that we have an object that represents the grid -> along the lines of the header; rather than the calendar being rendered in line the object should be returned from a function.
+- Use the Already created Calendar Header

+20200413 - ToDo
+Add to js files in which we were working, add description of responsibility of said module.

+Finish Col Header renderization: separate code
+Convert Calendar Body into a Component
+Should Calendar Header be part of Body?

+1. Change starting day of week